SeldonIO/sig-mlops-seldon-jenkins-x/README.md

 ## Deploy the model

 Now we want to be able to deploy the model we just trained.
-For this we'll follow the standard steps to wrap the model using Seldon.
+This will just be as simple as updated the model binary.

 ### Save the trained model